 Most gut bacteria are beneficial however some have been linked to disease.
 For example, having certain gut bacteria may cause disease within the gut such as inflammatory bowel disease.

 Bacteria are highly adaptable and will adjust to the environment they live in.
 This explains why antibiotic resistance occurs.
 It’s also why when good bacteria are lost due to antibiotics or diet, opportunistic bacteria will move in and take their place.

 How Do You Improve Your Gut Health and Boost Your Immune Function?

 Clearly, healthy gut bacteria are vital to building strong immunity.
 So, if you want to rebalance your gut bacteria and your immunity, how do you actually go about it?

-One of the most common recommendations is to repopulate the gut with good bacteria by taking probiotic supplements (essentially good bacteria) and eating more cultured or fermented foods, such as yogurt, kimchi and kombucha.
+One of the most common recommendations is to repopulate the gut with good bacteria by taking probiotic supplements (essentially good bacteria) and eating more cultured or fermented foods, such as yogurt, kimchi, and kombucha.
 While there is certainly no harm in this, the trouble is that the probiotics are often destroyed by our stomach acid before they can reach the gut.

 A more effective means of boosting your good bacteria and supporting your immune system is consuming prebiotics.
 These foods can withstand the harsh acidic environment in the stomach and actually provide nourishment for the good bacteria.
 They help stimulate and fuel the growth of probiotic bacteria already present in the gut.
-Prebiotics are special kinds of fibers found in certain fruit and vegetables, rice bran, oat bran, legumes, linseed (flaxseed), seaweed, nuts and seeds.
+Prebiotics are special kinds of fibers found in certain fruits and vegetables, rice bran, oat bran, legumes, linseed (flaxseed), seaweed, nuts, and seeds.